 - 177 unique academic sessions, panels and discussions will convene during the week.

-Students participate in commencement exercises on Friday, June 21, at 10 a.m. in Shapiro Field House.
-This year’s commencement speaker is Brigadier General (Retired) Peter A. (Duke) DeLuca, lifelong U.S. Army servicemember and engineer and Eurasian Foreign Area Officer.
+Students participate in commencement exercises at 10 a.m.
+Friday, June 21, in Shapiro Field House.
+This year’s commencement speaker is Brig.
+Gen. (Ret.)
+Peter A. (Duke) DeLuca, lifelong U.S. Army servicemember and engineer and Eurasian Foreign Area Officer.

-The 2019 Residency Conference will also feature the 7th Annual Leadership Summit, which empowers multi-disciplinary groups of students to help nine different organizations address internal leadership challenges.
+The 2019 Residency Conference will also feature the seventh-annual Leadership Summit, which empowers multidisciplinary groups of students to help nine organizations address internal leadership challenges.

-Norwich also hosts the 3rd Annual Cyber Security Summit, sponsored by the Institute for Public Procurement (NIGP), which brings together experts in the fields of business, information security and assurance and public administration to discuss the challenges relative to the rapid evolution of cyber security.
+Norwich also hosts the third annual Cybersecurity Summit, sponsored by the Institute for Public Procurement (NIGP), which brings together experts in business, information security and assurance and public administration to discuss the challenges relative to cybersecurity's rapid evolution.

-Additional exercises in forensics and cybersecurity will allow students in public administration, criminal justice, and information security and assurance to test their knowledge by solving a mock crime with both physical and digital evidence.
+Additional exercises in forensics and cybersecurity will allow students in public administration, criminal justice, and information security and assurance test their knowledge by solving a mock crime with physical and digital evidence.